ubccr/coldfront/README.md

 that gauges the effectiveness of tests by measuring the code coverage of Python programs.

-- To run coverage alongside the Django test suit, call coverage from the command line:
+- To run coverage alongside the Django test suite, call coverage from the command line:
   ```
   coverage run manage.py test <path.to.tests>